 and the finished result is lovely browned sausages with any excess fat drained below.

 As the Vonshef airfryer has such a large capacity it’s perfect for families, but is quite bulky for storage.
 It’s attractive looking though so has sat quite happily on my counter since we received it.
 It’s a great addition to the kitchen and has been used a lot!
+We have recently tried Hello Fresh and this has been a great addition to our home.

 We were sent the Vonshef Airfryer for the purposes of this review, as always all opinions expressed are my own.